Open In Colab Open in Kaggle

 Click for solution

-Now, let’s construct a simple one-hidden layer neural network that does cleanup using a soft version of this operation, replacing the max operation with a softmax.
-The input weights will be the vectors in the vocabulary, and we will place a softmax function on the hidden layer.
-The output weights will again be the vectors representing the symbols in the vocabulary.
+Now let’s construct a simple neural network that does cleanup.
+We will construct the network, instead of learning it.
+The input weights will be the vectors in the vocabulary, and we will place a softmax function on the hidden layer (although we can use more biologically plausible activiations) and the output weights will again be the vectors representing the symbols in the vocabulary.

 ###################################################################